Italy - Factors to watch on October 17

 POLITICS

-Prime Minister Matteo Renzi will chair a meeting between Russian President Vladimir Putin and Ukrainian President Petro Poroshenko.
-The meeting will also include German Chancellor Angela Merkel, French President Francois Hollande, British Prime Minister David Cameron.
+Milan, Italian European Presidency, Prime Minister Matteo Renzi chairs meeting between Russian President Vladimir Putin and Ukrainian President Petro Poroshenko; German Chancellor Angela Merkel, French President Francois Hollande, British Prime Minister David Cameron, EU Commission President Jose Manuel Barroso, EU Council President Herman Van Rompuy attend (0600 GMT); Renzi holds final news conference.

 DEBT